lebigot/realtime_annotate/README.rst

 of music, etc. plays alongside the program, and they have synchronized clocks (thanks to the command ``set_time``).

+The program optionally automatically start and stop some player (music player, etc.) when starting and stopping the annotation process.
+An implementation for automatically starting and stopping MIDI instruments is provided.

-.. !!! update all uses of YAML
+.. !!! update all uses of simple JSON => edit or automated analysis simple and perenial,

+.. !!!
+YAML > JSON

 Annotations are stored in a file that can be relatively easily edited by hand if needed (a YAML file).